Minx (comics): Launch

 Minx was announced in November 2006, following several years of planning.
 Senior Vice President Karen Berger and Group Editor Shelly Bond were supervising the imprint.

-DC had contracted [Alloy Marketing + Media to market the line's books, with a budget of $125,000 to $250,000.
+DC had contracted Alloy Marketing + Media to market the line's books, with a budget of $125,000 to $250,000.
 Berger said that the success of translated manga and Marjane Satrapi's Persepolis among teenage girls helped motivate the creation of the imprint.

 Rachel Kitzmann, a Los Angeles Public librarian, emphasized that the Minx imprint was focused "on real world, plausible situations" and that the "MINX books are an attempt to contract two different formats: the content of YA literature with various types of art. [...]
 The content of MINX diverged from the traditional aim as American comic books don't typically put the focus on an internal emotional journey, and even manga aimed at girls (shojo) has an extraordinary element.
 MINX truly focused on the external and internal lives of teenage girls".

 Initial online reaction to the imprint had some controversy over the sexual connotations of the name as well as the small proportion of female creators in the lineup, especially due to an emphasis on female creators in The New York Times article that broke the story.

 Shutdown

 In September 2008, Comic Book Resources (CBR) reported the confirmation of the imprint's cancellation.
-Some remaining projects would be published, while others were cancelled.
+Some remaining projects were published, while others were cancelled.
 CBR summed the situation up: